-With cordless vacuums, some people fear the unit will lose suction over time, or they fear battery won’t last long enough.
-Even if the unit does maintain its suction and have a lengthy battery life, will it cost a fortune?
+With cordless vacuums, some people fear the unit will lose suction over time or that the battery won’t last long enough.
+Even if the unit does maintain its suction and has a long battery life, will it cost a fortune?
 This is why we like the Shark Rocket.
 Its 40-minute run time is long enough to tackle a routine house clean, and its suction power is top-notch.
-Plus, the Rocket still has that suction power even after months of use, provided you maintain and clean the unit properly.
+Plus, the Rocket maintains that suction power even after months of use, provided you maintain and clean the unit properly.

-The Rocket disassembles, making it easier to clean couches, stairs, and vehicles.
-And, at only 7.5 pounds, it’s lightweight enough to maneuver around without straining your back.
+The Shark Rocket Cordless Stick Vacuum disassembles, making it easier to clean couches, stairs, and vehicles.
+At only 7.5 pounds, it’s lightweight enough to maneuver around the house without straining your back.

 Best robot vacuum

 - Can't entirely take the place of a full vacuum cleaner

 This update to Shark's botvac line includes welcome improvements: Instead of needing to lay down guiding strips, the vac can now sense walls, ledges, and furniture automatically, maneuvering itself to avoid causing any problems.
 As with all the best robot vacuums, you can use the app to start and schedule cleaning sessions.
 It's also compatible with Alexa and Google Assistant so you can give on-the-spot voice commands if you prefer.

 The battery life also impresses providing 120 minutes of performance before it needs a recharge.
 The model has a brush roll, channel brushes, and side brushes for baseboards, so it can offer a fairly complete cleaning experience as long as you run it regularly.